qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 `sudo ufw allow from 196.168.0.0/24 to any port 22`

-## Packages available on Raspberry Pi
+## Binaries available on Raspberry Pi

 - qtumd
 - qtum-cli
-- qtum-qt (in case you're using Raspberry Pi desktop)
+- qtum-qt
 - qtum-tx

 ## Launching Qtum daemon